-Smoke lobbies - floor area
+Smoke lobby floor area

-3.9.2 If a smoke lobby is required preceding a vertical safe path (see Paragraphs 3.5.1, 3.9.3 and Figure 3.16), its floor area shall be calculated for the occupant load using that smoke lobby by assuming that:
+3.9.2 If a smoke lobby is required preceding a vertical safe path (see Paragraph 3.5.1 and Figure 3.16), its floor area shall be calculated for the occupant load using that smoke lobby by assuming that:

-- a) Part of the occupant load will be accommodated in the stairway vertical safe path between the level being considered and the next level in the direction of escape, with the remaining occupants accommodated in the smoke lobby, and - b) The occupant density for calculating the required holding area shall be 0.25 m2 per person in the stairway.
-The floor area shall be taken as the area of the first landing, plus the plan area of the flights of stairs between the two floor levels, plus the areas of any intermediate landings.
+- a) Part of the occupant load will be accommodated in the stairway vertical safe path between the level being considered and the next level in the direction of escape, with the remaining occupants accommodated in the smoke lobby, and - b) The occupant density for calculating the required holding area is 0.25 m per person in the stairway.
+The floor area shall be taken as the area of the first landing plus the plan area of the flights of stairs between the two floor levels plus the areas of any intermediate landings.
 Additional space shall be provided for door swings.